2077 Kelley Engineering Center

 lif (a) eecs.oregonstate.edu

-I am an assistant professor in the School of Electrical Engineering and Computer Science at the Oregon State University.
+I am an associate professor in the School of Electrical Engineering and Computer Science at the Oregon State University.
 My research direction is machine learning and computer vision, with a major interest in using and designing new machine learning algorithms to attack the structural data in images and videos, especially big data originating from videos.

 Before joining OSU, I spent 4.5 years in Georgia Tech, first as a postdoc researcher supervised by Dr. Guy Lebanon, then as a research scientist working with Dr. James M. Rehg.
 I have worked on problems in natural language processing, recommender systems, as well as many computer vision problems such as image and video segmentation, object recognition, multi-target tracking, semantic reconstruction, etc.

 Before Georgia Tech, I was working as a research scientist in the Sminchisescu group, INS, University of Bonn from 2008 to 2010.
 In Bonn I worked on machine learning and computer vision, looking to develop and use learning methods properly to solve conceptual and practical problems.
 Notably, I'm a member of the BONN-SVRSEGM team which participated in the PASCAL VOC Segmentation Challenge and (co-)won the 2009-2012 challenges.

 Even before that, I got my bachelor degree on 2001 in Zhejiang University,

 and my Ph.D. degree on 2008 in the Institute of Automation, Chinese Academy of

 I am broadly interested in many machine learning algorithms and applications.
 Most recently, I have been mainly working on 4 topics: